simonefagini/Fluo-for-Rhino/commands/README.md

 - ### moveVertical_cmd.py
   A command to improve the Move Vertical workflow by preventing Project snap interference when executing the command. <br>
+  The intended workflow starts with a selected object. <br>
   Tested on Rhino v7 on MacOS 14 and Rhino v8 on Windows 11.

 - ### dupAllBorder_cmd.py